Markhor072/Enhancing-Data-Warehousing-Performance-Leveraging-Machine-Learning-Algorithms-in-Cloud-Environments/README.md

 ---

-## 🪪 License
+## 📜 License
-This project is licensed under the **MIT License** — you are free to use, modify, and distribute it for research and education.
+This project is licensed under the **MIT License**.
+You may use, modify, and distribute this work for educational and research purposes.

 ---